vinnAnony/lara-graphql/README.md

 ## Set Up

 Run `composer install && npm install` to install dependencies.

 Run `php artisan storage:link` to create a symbolic link from `public/storage` to `storage/app/public` for local storage.

-Ensure to set up your database and AWS S3 credentials in `.env` file
+Don't forget to set up your database and AWS S3 credentials in `.env` file

 ## Run